 Our minds are still changing.
 Chris is still on the tools, but the way it’s heading in six months he’ll be off entirely and spending his time on quoting and sales, and doing the jobs he chooses to do.
 What we learned from Ashley, everything you don’t like to do, you get someone else to do it.

 We’ve changed our market.
-When we realised what we had to turn over, and what we had to make, we started choosing our jobs much better.
+When we realised how much revenue we needed to turnover, and what profit we had to make, we started choosing our landscaping jobs much better.
 Before, we wouldn’t say no to anything.

 Our goal now is getting the business to function without us there.
 We’re not at that stage yet, but that’s our next serious step.
-Before we started, we wouldn’t ever have thought the business could run without us.
+Before we started, we wouldn’t ever have thought a single landscape construction job could run without us.
 I thought we personally had to do the work, or the client wouldn’t be happy.
 I was blind back then.
 Now I think it’s a crazy idea to think I would be on the tools.

-It’s been a massive learning cove.
+It’s been a massive learning curve with our business mentor.
 It’s given me a lot of hope.
 A lot of confidence.
 We talked about employing leading hands for years, but we never had the confidence to do that.
 Now we have three.
-Just having Ashley there to check the figures with us, and tell us we can do it.
+Just having our Tenfold business coach there to check the figures with us, and tell us we can do it.

 It’s now just starting to kick in, us managing the business at a higher level.
-Now we know the job on site is getting done, we’re getting into the budgets, cashflow, finances.
+Now we know the landscape construction jobs on site are getting done, we’re getting into the budgets, cashflow, finances.
 That’s key to the business now – we need to read the business better.
 We’re ready to do that now.

 We drive past other tradesmen now and think, wow, they have no idea.
 We’ve come so far, with all the systems and having everything run itself.
 We’re setting up a business to run, and that’s completely different to being a tradesperson.
 That’s our goal – to make this place turn over while we’re not here.